 Our work contributes in several ways to the literature.
 To our knowledge this is one of the first studies to evaluate the effects of personal income tax reform on employee income in a low-income country in Africa, using the universe of thoroughly cleaned and checked administrative data on employees in the formal sector.
-A vast literature estimating elasticities of taxable income, or in other words on tax responsiveness exists for developed, high-income countries, where access to administrative tax data has largely become possible already several years ago.
-By contrast, this has not been the case for developing countries, or such data simply does not exist.
-Recent years, however, have witnessed a rapid increase in tax studies that utilize administrative data from developing countries (for a recent survey, see Pomeranz and Vila-Belda 2019) due to increasing data availability.
+Recent years have witnessed a rapid increase in tax studies that utilize administrative data from developing countries (for a recent survey, see Pomeranz and Vila-Belda 2019) due to increasing data availability.
 Yet most of this literature up to date examines tax policies influencing firm decisions.
 Studies examining the taxation of individuals in low- and middle-income countries are not common.

-One of the first studies to examine personal income taxation in a low-income country were Kleven and Waseem (2013), using administrative data from Pakistan, a lower-middle income country.
-They analyse the elasticity of taxable income for wage earners and the self-employed, detecting substantial bunching at notch points.
-Several other papers use personal income tax records in the setting of upper-middle income countries, but with a different focus of analysis.
+One of the first studies to examine personal income taxation in a low-income country is Kleven and Waseem (2013), using administrative data from Pakistan, a lower-middle income country.
+The authors analyse the elasticity of taxable income for wage earners and the self-employed, detecting substantial bunching at notch points.
+Several other papers use personal income tax records in the setting of upper-middle-income countries, but with a different focus of analysis.
 Kemp (2019) uses the bracket creep approach in the South African context, and his preferred elasticity is approximately 0.3.
 For Ecuador, Bohne and Nimczik (2018) illustrate how taxpayers learn to optimize taxes when entering the formal economy; and Lopez-Luzuriaga (2021) analyses how reporting requirements may weaken tax compliance.
 Tortarolo et al. (2020) in turn examine intertemporal labour supply elasticity using Argentinian administrative data.